• Free shipping on all orders

 Dog fur is notorious for sticking to all kinds of fabrics and upholstery.
 If you like to cuddle with your pup in bed, you know one of the hardest places to remove it is from your blankets.
 It is not only that the hair is unsightly, but it can make allergies worse; plus, you never know what might be stuck to the fur.

-If you have ever wrestled with excess shed on your duvet or throw blanket, we feel your pain.
+If you’ve ever wrestled with excess shed on your duvet or throw blanket, we feel your pain.
 This is why we have come up with 15 easy ways to remove the fur without a lot of elbow grease.
 Take a look below for some easy DIY solutions for how to get dog hair out of blankets along with a few other innovative ways to rid the hair from your bed.

 Click to jump to a section: